 The first contour plot leaves a lot to be desired.
 The color scales being used are not highlighting anything, with the whole plot being green.
 Normally going “green” is a good thing, but some color variation will make this plot far more useful.
 Do this via a right-click on the color scale in the legend to pull up the Edit Gradient Range dialogue box.
 Change the low value to -400, which is one of the lowest contour values on the graph, and the high value to 200, the highest contour on the graph.

 This gives a much more colorful (and thus informative) plot, which highlights the higher values of Lift achieved in the upper left corner at low values of Gap and high values of Deflection.

 To see if these trends hold elsewhere and how Factor C (Angle) and Factor D (Reynolds #) affect the results, use numerical optimization.
-Click on the Numerical node under the Optimization branch in DX.
+Click on the Numerical node under the Optimization branch.
 Click on Lift and set a goal to Maximize with an Upper limit of 3000.

 When working with quadratic models, it’s good to put in a little stretch goal like this that exceeds the values achieved in the experiment.
 This ensures achieving the highest possible value.